 Timothy “Yogi” Watts – Drums, Percussion

 Demon Hunter is an American metal institution.
 The band embraces brazenly transcendent melodies, without apology, while maintaining a defiant heaviness reminiscent of the most timeless of metal music.
-For over a decade, Demon Hunter has weathered the changing tides of rock subculture, proving ever resistant to trends, and ever resilient, making music as determined and resolute as the men within the band.
+For nearly two decades, Demon Hunter has weathered the changing tides of rock subculture, proving ever resistant to trends, and ever resilient, making music as determined and resolute as the men within the band.

 As a headlining act, Demon Hunter helped introduce audiences to bands like August Burns Red.
 They’ve co-headlined with Red and toured as direct support for both In Flames and As I Lay Dying in the United States and parts of Canada.
 They’ve traveled to South America, Europe, and Australia, headlining major festivals and club shows alike.

 Clark was on the cover of Revolver as part of their “Holy Alliance” feature in 2006, alongside the frontmen for Underoath, As I Lay Dying, and Norma Jean.
 He’s been invited to record guest vocals on songs released by Five Finger Death Punch and Anberlin, to name just a few.

 Demon Hunter’s dedicated supporters and allies around the world wear the group’s symbol, lyrics, and album imagery on their shirts, denim vests, backpacks, and uniforms, and in many cases, on their skin.
 The band has engaged their fans in direct, authentic and personal terms for years, since long before such efforts were seen as “strategy.”